trabucayre/openFPGALoader/doc/vendors/intel.rst

 SPI flash
 ---------

 RPD and RBF are supported.
+POF is only supported for MAX10 (internal flash).

 ``pof`` to ``rpd``: